In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Physical Model

 \section{Physical Model}

 A schematic of the proposed circuit is shown in Fig.~\ref{fig:1}.
-The qubit is placed in the vicinity of a CPW resonator such that it is coupled both to the resonator voltage antinode through a coupling capacitor $C_{g}$ and to the resonator current antinode via a mutual inductance $M$.
-The inductive element can be realized using a shared segment of superconducting wire or a designed coupling loop, and the capacitive path is formed by a coupling pad adjacent to the resonator.
-The simultaneous capacitive and inductive connection ensures that the qubit couples to both the resonator’s electric and magnetic fields.
-The ratio of capacitive to inductive coupling strengths can be tuned through the circuit geometry, allowing independent control over the two interaction channels.
-The resonator itself may be a $\lambda/4$ or $\lambda/2$ CPW, though the concept is applicable as well to lumped-element resonators.
+The qubit is coupled to the CPW resonator via three distinct pathways: a direct inductive coupling, a direct capacitive coupling, and an indirect capacitive interaction mediated by a flux-tunable transmon coupler.
+As will be discussed later, this tunable coupler plays a crucial role in in-situ tuning of the effective capacitive coupling strength between the qubit and the resonator.
+Specifically, the direct connections are achieved by positioning the qubit such that it couples to the resonator’s voltage antinode through a coupling capacitor $C_{g}$, and to its current antinode via a mutual inductance $M$.
+The inductive element can be realized using a shared segment of superconducting wire or a specifically designed coupling loop, while the direct capacitive path is formed by a coupling pad adjacent to the resonator.
+This simultaneous capacitive and inductive connection ensures that the qubit interacts with both the electric and magnetic fields of the resonator.